The writers at Griboedov's

 Mstislav Lavrovich

-Mstislav Lavrovich is the critic who reviled the novel of the Master and proposed to strike back hard against "pilatism" and "icon-daubers".
-According to the literators in Gribojedov he has "five rooms to himself in Perelygino".
+Mstislav Lavrovich is the critic who reviled the novel of the master and proposed to strike back hard against «pilatism» and «icon-daubers».
+According to the literators in Griboedov he has got «five rooms to himself in Perelygino».
 Perelygino is a symbol for Peredelkino, a place at 25 km southwest of Moscow.
 It was very popular among the cultural and literary elite in the Soviet era.
-In 1958 it became very famous when Boris Pasternak won the Nobel prize for literature.
-He had a dacha there and worked there on his novel Doctor Zhivago.
+In 1958 it became very famous when Boris Leonidovich Pasternak (1890-1960) won the Nobel Prize for Literature.
+Pasternak had a dacha there in which he worked on his novel Doctor Zhivago.
 Nowadays the new rich are buying the whole village.
 They demolish the wooden houses for replacing them by luxury palaces.

-Lavrovich is a parody to Vsevolod Vitalyevich Vishnevsky (1900-1951), novellist and playwright and rabid rival of Bulgakov.
-He prevented that Bulgakov's pieces Бег (The Flight) and Мольер (Molière) could be performed.
+Lavrovich is a parody to Vsevolod Vitalyevich Vishnevsky (1900-1951), a novellist and playwright and a rabid rival of Bulgakov.
+He prevented that Bulgakov's pieces Бег [Beg] or The Flight and Мольер [Molière] could be performed.

 Characters in Moscow